MichealOnyemelonu/GCP-SecurityCommandCenter-PubSub-Export/README.md

 - [References](#references)

 ## Overview
-In this project, we configure a continuous export of security findings from Google Cloud Security Command Center to a Pub/Sub topic.
+In this project, i configured a continuous export of security findings from Google Cloud Security Command Center to a Pub/Sub topic.
 The export only includes newly created, active, and unmuted findings.
 This setup can be used to integrate with external security monitoring systems like Splunk.

 ## Setup Instructions